 \begin{proof} Let us consider a specific conflict-free algorithm and its execution.
 The adversary is specified in two stages.
 The first stage is by declaring some node to be \emph{heavy} and the remaining ones to be \emph{mavericks}.
 The share of the heavy node is~$w-2$, and one of the mavericks has its share equal to~$1$, so that the aggregate injection rate is $\frac{w-1}{w}= 1-\frac{1}{w}<1$.
 At this point, the heavy node may be ``known to the algorithm'' while the maverick with a positive share will be declared in the second stage, some time later in the execution, depending on the algorithm's actions.

-Consider an execution $\cE_1$ in which the adversary injects only into the heavy node with full capacity of $w-2$ packets per $w$ consecutive rounds.
+Consider an execution $\cE_1$ in which the adversary injects only into the heavy node, with full capacity of $w-2$ packets per $w$ consecutive rounds, and does not inject into any maverick node at all.
 Let us partition any execution into disjoint segments of consecutive $\frac{(n-1)w}{2}$ rounds.
 The adversary injects $\frac{(n-1)(w-2)}{2}$ packets into the heavy node during each segment.
 This leaves a room for $n-1$ rounds during a segment of~$\cE_1$ that are available to locate the maverick with a positive share.
-The idea is that an algorithm cannot locate such a maverick without incurring $\Omega(n w)$ delay.
+We argue that an algorithm cannot locate such a maverick without incurring $\Omega(n w)$ delay.